maricotagc/Java_Practice/README.md

 ### Exercise 7

-#### Create a application where is possible to record matches between players and its results.
+#### Create an application where it is possible to record matches between players and its results.
 Features:

 * Register a player
 * Delete a player